Wireless Duress Alarm Systems: What to Know Before You Buy

 Network dependency.
 Ask what happens during a Wi-Fi outage, a power outage, and in areas with no cell signal.
 If the answer involves your building's Wi-Fi or a cellular carrier, you're back to the dependency you were trying to escape.

 Coverage verification.
 Demand a walk-test before go-live.
-Walk every stairwell, basement, parking structure, and high-risk area with the system active.
-No duress-specific testing standard exists yet, which is exactly why you should require the vendor to provide one.
-If the vendor won't walk-test, that tells you something.
-Schedule periodic re-tests too.
-Coverage shifts as buildings change.
+Walk every stairwell, basement, and parking structure with the system active.
+If the vendor won't walk-test, that tells you everything you need to know.

 Battery and maintenance.
 Confirm battery life for every component.
 Ask whether the location infrastructure requires wall power.
-Get the replacement cycle in writing.
+A device that can be unplugged can be disabled.

 Implementation support.
-Does the vendor train staff on-site, run activation drills, and verify coverage during deployment?
+Does the vendor train staff on-site and run activation drills?
 Or do they ship hardware and send a link to a training portal?
-The difference determines whether your staff actually uses the system when it matters.

 Regulatory fit.
-State mandates are arriving.
 Illinois SB 1435 requires hospitals to provide wearable panic buttons to staff [3].
-New York SB 5294B requires workplace violence prevention programs with alarm and communication systems [4].
-Confirm your jurisdiction's requirements and whether the system meets them.
+New York SB 5294B requires workplace violence prevention programs with alarm systems [4].
+Confirm your jurisdiction's requirements.
 The healthcare duress alerting overview covers the broader regulatory direction.

 Start with the walk-test.
 Any system that passes in your stairwells, basements, and parking structures has earned a closer look.
 Any system the vendor won't walk-test hasn't.